svikashk/agile/agile/scrum-sprint-planning-meeting.md

 ---
 layout: default
 title: What Is Sprint Planning Meeting?
-Best Practices Included
+6 Best Practices Included
 page_title: Sprint Planning
 has_children: false
 parent: What is Scrum?
 Includes best practices | Agile Library
 parent_page_title: Scrum
 nav_order: 7
-description: Learn the different types of Scrum Meetings and how to run them with best practices.
-Includes for sprint planning, daily scrum meeting, sprint review, and retrospective.
+description: Learn what a sprint planning meeting is.
+This guide includes best practices and teaches you how to successfully run a sprint planning meeting.
 permalink: scrum/sprint-planning/
 author: Vikash Koushik
 date: December 12, 2018